 Then, where would you go from there?

-You can end up having a heated argument, spend the rest of the day ruminating.
+You can end up having a heated argument, and spend the rest of the day ruminating.
 Or, maybe you follow it for so long and so deeply that when you look up three years from now, you feel like you’ve just lived the worst years of your life because you’ve been in a depressive funk, unable to set yourself free from the constant spin cycle of negative thoughts, that lead to negative feelings, and manifest into negative actions.

 You don’t want to give your inner wounds power and end up losing your place of inner peace.
 You want to allow them to move through you so that you can get rid of them for good.